matsas-software/MATSAS/README.md

 MATSAS is a script-based MATLAB® toolbox that interfaces seamlessly with Excel or CSV data, allowing easy manipulation, model customisation, and batch processing.

 We welcome contributions, comments, and source code improvements from the SAS community via GitHub’s forums or the MATSAS Development Team.
-The latest release, MATSAS R2025.1; See "Releases".
+The latest release is MATSAS R2025.1; See "Releases".

 Amirsaman Rezaeyan;
 MATSAS Development Team | matsas.software@gmail.com or amirsaman.rezaeyan@gmail.com | July 2020 - December 2025